-- To add something interesting and relevant that breaks up the sea of text in our posts.
+- To add an interesting and relevant visual that breaks up the sea of text in our posts

-- To hold people’s attention while reading through our posts.
+- To hold people's attention while they read our posts

-- To help keep our posts memorable and easily distinguishable from one another.
+- To keep our posts memorable and easily distinguishable from one another

-And now, more than ever, it’s important because of things like Facebook updates and new-age RSS readers (e.g. Flipboard for the iPad) that utilize the images within our posts.
-Now we’re talking about actually driving traffic to our sites because of the images within our posts.
+And now, more than ever, it's important because of things like Facebook updates and RSS readers (e.g. Flipboard for tablets) that utilize the images within our posts.
+Now, we can actually drive traffic to our sites because of the images within our posts.

-Below you’ll find several methods to obtain images online and what you can and can’t do with them.
-This will be a forever evolving resource that I will update as new laws and restrictions come into place, but I am not a lawyer or intellectual property expert (here comes the disclaimer…) and you should always seek the advice of an expert or conduct further research before making any decisions online.
-I’ll do my best to keep this updated, but again it may be wrong, misleading or inaccurate and should only be used as a starting point for your research.
+Below, you'll find several methods to obtain images online and what you can and can't do with them.
+Just remember: I am not a lawyer or intellectual property expert (here comes the disclaimer!) and you should always seek the advice of an expert or conduct further research before making any decisions online.
+I'll do my best to keep this post updated, but again it may be wrong, misleading or inaccurate and should only be used as a starting point for your research.

 Your Own Images

 An easy way to obtain images for your site is to create them yourself.
 Maybe you're a photographer who takes excellent and artistic photos, or maybe you're a graphic designer with mad Illustrator skills.
 Either way, publishing your own work can add a touch of personality and uniqueness to your site that you can't get anywhere else.